talhaoui-ismail/talhaoui-ismail/README.md

 - 🔭 I’m currently working on ...
 Spring Framework
 - 🌱 I’m currently learning ...
 Spring Boot Framework
 - 👯 I’m looking to collaborate on ...
-Spring Boot
-- 🤔 I’m looking for help with ...
-Spring Boot
+Spring Boot projects
 - 💬 Ask me about ...
 Spring Boot
 - 📫 How to reach me: ...
-Spring Boot
+Contact@ismailtalhaoui.com
 - 😄 Pronouns: ...
-Spring Boot
-- ⚡ Fun fact: ...
 Spring Boot

 <!-- BLOG-POST-LIST:START -->
 - [Show your latest dev.to posts automatically on your GitHub profile readme](https://dev.to/gautamkrishnar/show-your-latest-dev-to-posts-automatically-in-your-github-profile-readme-3nk8)